fbpx

 Tax Benefits Of A Small Business

 Being your own boss is one of the perks of running a business.
 You will also be able to take advantage of various tax credits and deductions that are aimed at supporting the small business owner.
-Reduced educational costs, travel expenses and home repairs are just examples.
+Reduced educational costs, travel expenses and building repairs are just examples.
+Small businesses can claim fuel tax credits by reporting eligible fuel usage on their BAS form.

 There is only one requirement: You must have the proper records showing how these expenses relate to your business operation.
 An experienced bookkeeper can help you keep track of all transactions, costs and generated income and produce financial statements.